motbsitu/30DayCode/README.md

 - Event Delegation - Pick the parent input to pass on to child
 - stringify and parse to create local storage
 - find the index of items

+##Sorting Band Names without Articles
+- function to replace names without specified Articles
+- .map with .join to create list to display on DOM